-Our performance framework is designed to assess our ability to deliver on our purpose from 2022-23 to 2025-26.
-The framework aligns to the overarching guiding document, the Portfolio Budget Statement (PBS), which outlines our Outcome, Program Objective, Key Activities and Performance Measures.
+Our performance framework is designed to assess our ability to deliver on our purpose from 2021-22 to 2024-25.
+The framework aligns to the overarching guiding document, the Portfolio Budget Statement (PBS), which outlines our Outcome, Delivery (key activities), Performance Measures and Purpose.

-Our performance reporting revolves around a mix of qualitative and quantitative data drawn from reliable and verifiable sources and methodologies.
 Through our annual performance statement in our annual report, we will provide an assessment of our performance against the identified performance measures.

 As a newer agency with fresh responsibilities and a broad remit, we are growing into our role as Australia's national coordination body to protect the integrity of Australian sport and the health and welfare of those who participate in Australian sport.
-Over the past 2 years we have worked to adapt, strengthen and address sports integrity threats in our environment; for example, through our efforts to implement Wood Review recommendations and establish an independent complaints handling model.
-While our performance framework still has no defined targets, we are now ready to move forward with the operating model we have built over the past 2 years and will continue to gather baseline data to get a better understanding of the sports integrity environment.
-We are seeking to mitigate the risk of narrow or uninformed targets adversely impacting reporting of our broader performance.

-We consider the past 2 years as benchmarking years during which our performance framework matured to the point that decisions around adjustment of measures and the inclusion of targets will be well informed and justifiable (i.e. derived on a rational basis).
-In progressing this, external consultants have provided recommendations to enhance our performance framework to better demonstrate our progress in fulfilling our purpose, allowing for a clear, consistent and unbiased assessment over time.
-The implementation of these recommendations is prioritised over four timeframes (immediate, short, medium and long term) with much of this work commencing in 2022-23.
+Our performance measure framework still has no defined targets as we gather baseline data to get a better understanding of the sports integrity environment.
+We are seeking to mitigate the risk of narrow or uninformed targets adversely impacting reporting of the broader performance of the agency.
+We consider the period 2020-21 to 2021-22 as benchmarking years during which our performance measure framework will mature to the point that decisions around adjustment of measures and the inclusion of targets will be well informed and justifiable (i.e. derived on a rational basis).
+Subsequent to the benchmarking years, trend analysis (i.e. 2 or more years of consistent data) will be important in informing the refinement of the measures and targets.